 - If you are currently an F-1 Student on Optional Practical Training (OPT), provide a photocopy of your Employment Authorization Document (EAD).

-- If the consular officer questions financial ability or intent to return, he/she/they should be prepared to show further documentation providing his/her/their own financial status and ties to their home country.
+- If the consular officer questions financial ability or intent to return, your relative(s) should be prepared to show documentation as proof of their own financial status and ties to their home country.

-- If the visa is denied, he/she/they should ask politely to be given the reason for the denial in writing.
+- If the visa is denied, your relative should ask politely to be given the reason for the denial in writing.
 A second application may be accepted by the consulate if new documentation is produced addressing the reason for the denial.
-The most common reason for the Visa denial is intent to immigrate (failure to return to your home country).
-It is very important for our relative(s) to be able to show documentary evidence of close ties to their home country.
+The most common reason for a visa denial is intent to immigrate (failure to return to your home country).
+It is very important for your relative(s) to be able to show evidence of close ties to their home country.

-- If the consulate requires that the tourist application be accompanied by an Affidavit of Support, you may request a Form I-134 from our office or on the USCIS website.
+- If the consulate requires that the tourist application be accompanied by an Affidavit of Support, you will need to fill out a Form I-134 on behalf of your relative.

-Graduating students may request a Commencement Letter from Visa and Immigration Services inviting their relative(s) to the United States to attend the graduation ceremony.
-Once you have applied for graduation, fill out a Commencement Letter Request on accessVIS.
+- Graduating students may request a Commencement Letter from Visa and Immigration Services inviting their relative(s) to the United States to attend the graduation ceremony.
+Once you have applied for graduation, F-1 and J-1 students can submit the Commencement Letter Request in accessVIS.